platformsh/template-builder/templates/drupal8-opigno/files/README.md

 ## Post-install

-Run through the Opigno installer as normal.
+1. Run through the Opigno installer as normal.
 You will not be asked for database credentials as those are already provided.

+3. Once Opigno is fully installed, edit your `.platform.app.yaml` file and uncomment the line under the `relationships` block that reads `redis: 'rediscache:redis'`.
+Commit and push the changes.
+That will enable Opigno's Redis cache integration.
+(The Redis cache integration cannot be active during the installer.)

 ## Customizations